SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_3-create-graphical-view/dsp_modeling_3-create-graphical-view.md

 ### Save and Deploy

 You have successfully created your graphical view.
 Save and then deploy your view (`V_SalesOrderDetails_<USER_ID>`).
 When you save an object, it is stored in the SAP Datasphere repository, which contains the design-time definitions of all your objects.
 When you deploy an object, you are creating a run-time version for use in the SAP Datasphere database.

-Click on the save icon on the top left and give your graphical view an appropriate name.

-Once done, click on the deploy icon next to the save icon to deploy your model.

 ---